 There are a couple of reasons to use a datasource in BlueDolphin:

-This article will describe the object creation from a datasource.
+This article will describe how to enrich an object using a datasource.

-In this article I'll explain the steps you need to take to create new "Application components" based on a loaded datasource, in my case "Source_Applications".
+In this article I will explain the steps you need to take to enrich objects in the "Application components" definition based on a loaded datasource, in my case "Source_Applications2".

 Before executing the steps, make sure you: